 Senior School - Pupils are taught all subjects by specialist teachers in the medium of English, with the exception of the language option subjects.
 The curriculum is rich and dynamic, drawing on a wide range of academic, creative and performance areas.
 In addition, the Co-Curricular Activities (CCA) programme in Years 7 to 9 is expanded to take into account the growing responsibility and maturity of this stage of education.
 This allows pupils to quickly gauge their interest and skills in new areas and subjects.

-Pupils take IGCSEs/GCSEs in a range of subjects offered by Cambridge International Examinations (CIE), who are part of the University of Cambridge.
-They are also the world’s largest provider of international qualifications to school age pupils.
+Pupils take IGCSEs/GCSEs in a range of subjects offered by Cambridge International Examinations (CIE), which are part of the University of Cambridge.
+They are also the world’s largest provider of international qualifications to school-age pupils.
 At the end of the two-year course, after successfully passing the exams, pupils are awarded these world-recognised certificates in each subject, ready for the next stage of their education.

 In Years 10 and 11 everyone takes English (as a First or Second Language; English Literature is also an option), Mathematics, Sciences and a Modern Foreign Language.